Virtual Tables - Further Configuration and Troubleshooting

 If you are experiencing problems with a virtual table, start a new session of the Lianja App Builder and set debug on before any other operation.
 On exiting the Lianja App Builder, you can view the files in the debug sub-directory of your Lianja installation.

-For web App debugging, the DB_ODATATRACE environment variable (registry on Windows) can be set to true.
+For web App debugging, the DB_ODATATRACE environment variable can be set to true.
 This creates odata_traceXXX.txt files in the debug directory.
 The tracing includes performance metrics to assist you in tuning.
+On Windows, this can be set in the Lianja Server Manager

 From Lianja v5.3.